zaufi/paludis-hooks/README.md

 Autopatch
 ---------

-The only one option for this hook is location of patches tree which defined in `/etc/paludis/hooks/configs/auto-patch.conf`
+The only one option in `/etc/paludis/hooks/configs/auto-patch.conf` is location of patches tree (default: `/var/paludis/autopatches`).
 `.patch` files should be placed under this directory with such hierarchy:
 ```
 autopatches